-Other income, net of other charges amounted to P14.2 million in the first quarter of 2022, improved significantly when compared to the net other charges of P1.7 million in the first quarter of 2021.
+Other income, net of other charges amounted to P59.6 million in the first half of 2022, improved significantly as compared to 2021.
 This is due to the increase in the interest income earned on short-term cash placements and the net foreign exchange gain realized during the period.